 Image credit: Floss et al., MAPS, vol. 43, #4, p.
 660 (2008)

 Based on similar silicate textures, reduced mineral chemistry, and O-isotopes, it is presumed that the winonaites and the IAB complex irons originated on a common parent body.
 Because of its highly primitive nature, NWA 1463 might closely resemble the chondritic precursor material of the typical winonaites and silicate inclusions in IAB complex irons.
-In a similar way, it was determined by Hidaka et al. (2015) that the FeNi-metal in the winonaite Y-8005 retains a near chondritic composition likely representative of the precursor material of the parent body.
+In a similar way, it was determined by Hidaka et al. (2015) that FeNi-metal in the winonaite Y-8005 retains a near chondritic composition likely representative of the precursor material of the parent body.
 Utilizing a Ge/Ni vs. Au/Ni coupled diagram, they found that metal in this winonaite plots in the field of the sLL subgroup of the IAB complex irons.
-In view of these findings, they suggest that the sLL subgroup rather than the main group of the IAB complex represents the primitive metal of the IABwinonaite parent body, with the main group possibly representing a partial melt of the sLL subgroup.
+In view of these findings, Hidaka et al. (2015) suggest that the sLL subgroup rather than the main group of the IAB complex represents the primitive metal of the IABwinonaite parent body, with the main group possibly representing a partial melt of the sLL subgroup.
 Analysis of metal in the winonaite Y-8005 was shown by Hidaka et al. (2019) to be consistent with that of IAB sLL subgroup irons, which supports such a genetic relationship.
 In their analysis of the IAB iron complex, Worsham et al. (2017) demonstrated that the Mo isotope data for the two winonaites they studied, Winona and HaH 193, also attest to a common parent body for winonaites and the MG/sLL irons.